w3c/Mobile-Checker/CONTRIBUTING.md

 ### issue template
 All check issues are located in the [lib/issues](https://github.com/w3c/Mobile-Checker/tree/master/lib/issues) directory.
 You just have to add your own issue file in the correct path as ```category/name-of-your-check/your-file```.
-You can create all issue templates you need.
+You can create all issues you need.
 That allow you to use more than once the ```checker.report(key, name, category, status, data)``` function in your script.

 The Mobile Checker use [EJS](http://www.embeddedjs.com/) to write the issues sent to the client side.
 That allow you to insert data in the reported issue.